LUXMAN vintage audio

 This amp has all germanium transistors made by Sanyo Japan and Ates Italy, that may be part of a repair of this amp.

-are low power / low noise Sanyo 2SBxxx.
-The Ates transistors do their job very well in this amp.
+and all other transistors are low power / low noise Sanyo 2SBxxx.
+The Ates AD142 transistors do their job very well in this amp.

-Other types of final power transistors were used also.
+Other types of final power transistors were used also, like the 2SB337.

 At the time this was a relatively cheap amplifier, costing less than its competitors with great well known brand names like Luxman.